rajivghandi767/country-trivia-react/README.md

 ## **Contributing**

-We welcome contributions!
+Contributions welcome!
 Fork the repository, create a branch, and submit a pull request.
 Ensure that your contributions are well-documented and tested.

 ## **License**